zicli-synergy/mock-shop/README.md

 # Backend Developer Application Test

 **Mock Shop** is a simple shopping server.
-You are required to develop the backend API
+You are required to develop the backend API.
+You can clone this git repository and get to work!

 **Due Date:** 6 days after Test email receipt (Usually places due dat on Friday, at noon).